The Innovation Pathway

 Assess

-Complete this self-assessment to understand your institution’s capabilities for digital transformation in strategic innovation; data and analytics; institutional alignment, flexibility and agility; diversity, equity, and inclusion; and transformation of work and skills.
+Complete this Digital Transformation Institutional Self-Assessment to understand your institution’s capabilities for digital transformation in strategic innovation; data and analytics; institutional alignment; flexibility and agility; diversity, equity and inclusion; and transformation of work and skills.

 Make Connections